tlowerison/derive-getters/README.md

 See?
 Now with comments!

 ## Caveats
-1. Will not work on unit structs, tuples or enums.
-Derive `Getters` or `Dissolve` over them and the macro will chuck a wobbly.
+1. `Getters` cannot be derived for unit structs, tuple structs, or enums.
+2. `Dissolve` cannot be derived for unit structs or enums.
-2. All getter methods return an immutable reference, `&`, to their field.
+3. All getter methods return an immutable reference, `&`, to their field.
 This means for some types it can get awkward.

 ## Alternatives
 [getset](https://github.com/Hoverbear/getset).